-Embryological and Developmental Basis of Disease - 20 credits studied in semester 1
+Embryological and Developmental Basis of Disease (EDBD)- 20 credits

-Anatomy in the Clinical Environment - 20 credits studied in semester 2
+Anatomy in the Clinical Environment (ACE)- 20 credits

 This module will specifically examine the way anatomical knowledge is informing contemporary clinical practice.
-In particular you will examine how both morphological and functional anatomy is utilised in the clinical environment for diagnosis, staging and planning treatment of different disease states.
-You will work alongside clinicians under supervision, exploring novel modalities examining macro- and micro-anatomical assessments in clinical decision making within the multidisciplinary team meetings and other clinical areas.
-Part of your work will examine how this technical information and relevance is effectively communicated to patients to inform patient and relatives of the findings.
+In particular students will examine how both morphological and functional anatomy is utilised in the clinical environment for diagnosis, staging and planning treatment of different disease states.

-The module provides you with the opportunity to use the scientific, clinical and professional understanding that you have developed through the taught components of the Clinical Anatomy BSc programme as a foundation for planning and undertaking a major piece of scholarly work.
-Projects will run full time from early November to the end of January and there will be one day a week after that for writing up/finalising data etc. Hand in - same as others - last day of term.
+The module provides you with the opportunity to use the scientific, clinical and professional understanding you have developed through the taught components of the Clinical Anatomy MSci programme as a foundation for planning and undertaking a major piece of clinically relevant research.
+You will work with an experienced research team of academics and clinicians, but impetus for the work, critical thinking, and presentation will come from you as the student.